The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Fair Information Projection

 \subsection{Fairness Constraints}

-Here we take inspiration from prior work \cite{buyl2020debayes} on translating two classification fairness criteria to the graph setting: \textit{demographic parity} in Sec.~\ref{sec:dp} and \textit{equalised opportunity} in Sec.~\ref{sec:eo}.
-For each, we then formalize the set of graph distributions that are fair with respect to that criterion, before generalizing these formalizations in Sec.~\ref{sec:general_fair_sets}.
+Here we take inspiration from prior work \cite{buyl2020debayes,laclau2021all,li2021on} on translating two classification fairness criteria to the graph setting: \textit{demographic parity} and \textit{equalized opportunity}.
+We then formalize a general definition for such fairness criteria.